 So I tweaked the parameters when I retrained the model:

 4. Build, Test, Iterate

-Initially I trained a ResNet-152 model with frozen base layers and unfrozen fully-connected layers I constructed.
+Initially, I trained a ResNet-152 model with frozen base layers and the unfrozen fully-connected layers I constructed.
 The base layers were frozen to prevent their weights from being updated during training.